Dick Fisher (speedway rider)

-Richard Metcalfe Fisher known as Dick Fisher (1933-1986) was an international speedway rider from England.
+Richard Metcalfe Fisher known as Dick Fisher (13 January 1933 – 30 November 1986) was an international motorcycle speedway rider from England.

 Speedway career

 Fisher reached the final of the Speedway World Championship in the 1963 Individual Speedway World Championship and 1964 Individual Speedway World Championship.

 He rode in the top tier of British Speedway from 1953 to 1966, riding for Belle Vue Aces.
+He started his career at Fleetwood Flyers.